Types vs. interfaces in TypeScript - LogRocket Blog

 In the above example, the TypeScript compiler throws an error because a class represents a specific data shape, but a union type can be one of several data types.

-In TypeScript, Tuple type allows us to express an array with a fixed number of elements, where each element has its own data type.
+In TypeScript, the tuple type allows us to express an array with a fixed number of elements, where each element has its data type.
 It can be useful when you need to work with arrays of data with a fixed structure:

 type TeamMember = [name: string, role: string, age: number];

-Note: Editor’s note: This article was last updated on 5 September 2024 by Vijit Ail to reflect the latest updates on primitive types, union types, and advanced function types in TypeScript.